robertoszek/pleroma-bot/README.md

 * Access Token Key and Secret.
 You'll also find them on your project app keys and tokens section at [Twitter's Developer Portal](https://developer.twitter.com/en/portal/dashboard).
 Alternatively, you can obtain the Access Token and Secret by running [this](https://github.com/joestump/python-oauth2/wiki/Twitter-Three-legged-OAuth-Python-3.0) locally, while being logged in with a Twitter account which follows or is the owner of the protected account

-You'll also need Elevated access in your Twitter's API project in order for the bot to properly function.
+You'll also need Elevated access in your Twitter's API project in order for the bot to function properly.

 Refer to the docs [for more info about this](https://robertoszek.github.io/pleroma-bot/gettingstarted/beforerunning/#before-running).